datacommonsorg/data/scripts/us_census/pep/population_estimates_by_asr/README.md

 ### Import Procedure

-The below script will download the data, generate csv and mcf files.
+The below script will download the data and clean the data, Also generate final csv, mcf and tmcf files.

 `/bin/python3 scripts/us_census/pep/Population_Estimate_by_ASR/process.py`

 Execute the 'process.py' script by using the following commands:

   - if you want to perform "download and process", run the below command:

-        `python3 process.py --mode=`
+        `python3 process.py

   - if you want to perform "only process", run the below command: